thelowsunoverthemoon/loom/README.md

 P  P P  P
 ```

 The great thing about this solution is that it is naturally blocking.
 There is no need for code to "wait" until the children are finished.
 The SET /Ps handle it for you.
+Furthermore, the great thing about Batch Script is that everything is a string; we can build this tree as a string, then run it by using the variable directly.
 Thus, the greatest difficulty is in actually constructing this tree.
-This is not too hard:

 ```Batch
 :CREATE_THREADS <n>